MedMaxLab/selfEEG/docs/index.rst

 - seaborn (or simply matplotlib)

-Turorial Notebooks
+Tutorial Notebooks
 ==================

-The following notebook-style pages include a detailed guide on how to use some library functionalities.
+The following notebook-style pages include a detailed guide on how to use some library functionalities that we believe require further explanation in addition to the library API.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   Dataload_guide
-   Augmentation_guide
-   SSL_guide
+   tutorials

 API
 ===

+The following pages provide a detailed explanation of each function and class included in the selfEEG library.

 .. toctree::
    :maxdepth: 2